sabiharustam/voltcycle/docs/usecases.md

  This is to put in use cases for cyclic voltammetry project.

-# 1.Input your own cyclic voltammetry (CV) data, select, and visualize user specified
+# 1.Input your own cyclic voltammetry (CV) data, select, and visualize user specified datasets
-datasets
-## Components
 	* GUI asks users to load CV data
 		* User selects data type from a dropdown menu (text, excel, other txt files),
 		* User selects reference electrode from a dropdown menu (dictionary)